ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-How to Court is Church.
-A young
-gentleman happening to sit at church in
-a pew adjoining one in which sat a
-young lady for whom he conceived a
-sudden and violent attachment, was de
-sirous of entering into a courtship on
-the spot, but the place not being suita
-ble for a formal declaration, Uia case
-suggested the following plan : &quot;
-lie politely handed his fair neighbor
-a Bible, opened, with a pin stuck in the
-following text, second Lpistle of John,
-verse o:
-&quot;And now I beseech thee, lady, not a
-though I wrote a aew commandment
-an to thee, but that which we had from
-tbe begiuning, that we love oneanother.&quot;.-.
 -
 She returned it, pointing to tbe sec
 ond chapter of Kuth, tenth verse :